Riding in the Rain: How to Protect Yourself (and Enjoy the Ride)

 So it’s important to take some time (and spend some money) to get proper waterproof clothing and gear.

 In rainy weather, there’s no way to get around the most common-sense item: a full-face helmet.
-You can keep your half-helmet or 'beanie' helmet for sunnier weather, but make the investment in a full-face helmet if you expect to ride in the rain.
+You can keep your half-helmet or 'beanie' helmet for sunnier times, but make the investment in a full-face helmet if you expect to ride in the rain.
 Our advice: get one with good venting.

 For those who argue that their full-face helmet fogs up in the rain or cold, we have a solution for that (and it's less than $20): get yourself an Anti-Fog insert.
 Problem solved.

-Today’s riding gloves are amazing, and we recommend you have at least two pair with you while riding, a lighter weight and a ‘workhorse’ rainproof pair.
+Today’s riding gloves are amazing, and we recommend you have at least two pair with you while riding, a lighter weight pair and a ‘workhorse’ rainproof pair.
 Still, there are drawbacks to gloves.
 The biggest one (in my opinion) is that gloves add bulk, which can make it more difficult to grip and definitely more difficult to shift gears.

 So, recently I’ve been experimenting with Hand Guards.
 These are basically a "fairing" for each hand that allows you to adjust the area of protection for each hand.